-Stomach cancer may not cause symptoms until a cancer is more advanced.
+Stomach cancer may not cause symptoms until the cancer is more advanced.

 Symptoms are usually quite generalised and can include unexplained weight loss, loss of appetite, upper abdominal pain or vomiting.

-For cancers which are more advanced, (e.g. spread through the whole thickness of the stomach wall or spread to lymph nodes), but have not spread to other organs, then several courses (usually three) of chemotherapy can be given before and after surgery to improve the chance of cure.
+For more advanced cancers, (e.g. spread through the whole thickness of the stomach wall or spread to lymph nodes), but have not spread to other organs, then chemotherapy before and after surgery to improve the chance of cure is often utilised.